-Antoine and Kenny Tyler are NCAA college basketball players, and Antoine is the star.
-Suddenly Antoine dies of heart attack and Kenny has to fill his shoes as leader of team.
-Some time ...
-See full summary »
+Antoine and Kenny Tyler are NCAA college basketball players, and Antoine is the star of the team.
+Suddenly Antoine dies of a heart attack and Kenny has to fill his shoes as leader of the ...

 Trying to get his act together, a con artist gets a job in a credit card company.
 He falls in love with a fellow employee, he steals a couple of cards, everything is going great.
 But soon, ...
 See full summary »

 3 of 6 people found this review helpful.